tsdtoken/contracts/README.md

 Similar refund logic to the private and pre token sale contracts is implemented here.

-Subsequent supply functions which are own owner accessible are present in the mainsale to allow for an increase in token supply as well as assign the new tokens to a new holding wallet.

 No tokens purchased can be traded until the ICO is closed, in perspective to the endTime, not the depletion of tokens.

-Token trade can be frozen by the owner.
-This contract is ERC20 compliant, however the transfer and tranferFrom method have requirements, the `canTrade` boolean needs to be set to true, which is controlled by the contract owner.

 The TSD contract inherits from the BaseToken, giving it the core background of an ERC20 base standard contract, as well as the Ownable contract..